Blog

 Believe it or not, a court order is for your own protection.
 Even if you and your co-parent have an amicable working relationship, there are no guarantees it will continue to be amicable.
 Either of you could get angry over something, and then your agreement might not be honored.
 Either your ex could decide not to honor your verbal agreement, or the court could say it isn’t binding.

-There is a fee of $100 for modifying the support order, but the court will often waive that fee if a parent is on welfare or earns less than $1,000 each month.
+There is a fee for modifying the support order, but the court will often waive that fee if a parent is on welfare or earns less than a designated amount per month.
 It’s important to note that a modification request may be made three years after the initial order unless extenuating circumstances exist.
 If you have extenuating circumstances, you can request a modification before the three years is over.

 It is always best to pay child support, but there are circumstances under which that may not be possible.
-If you find that you can no longer pay, contact us to explore your options.
+If you’re struggling to keep up with child support payments or facing financial hardship, don’t wait until it’s too late.

 SHARE